Workplace Violence Prevention: Legal Considerations for Employers

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will update employment law attorneys on OSHA's new guidance for preventing workplace violence, offer ideas for incorporating the guidance into workplace anti-violence policies, and prepare attorneys to counsel clients to minimize liability through effective policies and enforcement.
+This CLE course will update employment law attorneys on OSHA's new guidance for preventing workplace violence, offer ideas for incorporating the guidance into workplace anti-violence policies, and prepare attorneys to counsel clients to minimize liability through effective policies and enforcement.

 - OSHA’s September 2011 directive